ooni/probe-cli/docs/design/dd-003-step-by-step.md

 promise we'll use this value.
-(In fairness, however, the second implementation could be extended with wrappers that make it look like the first one, which should solve the clarity problem entailed by using a context *as a dependency injection mechanism*.)
+(In fairness, however, the second implementation could be extended with wrappers that make it look like the first one, which should solve the clarity problem entailed by using a context *to do dependency injection*.)

 Debugging in particular feels clumsy.
 Suppose we are taking a code path that, for some reason, does not honor the value put inside the context.
 In such a case, we would be more puzzled than we would be when we're explicitly wrapping a type.
-I will return to discuss this topic when we analyze the next tactic, because the next tactic is all about reducing cognitive burden by avoiding to use a context.
+I will return to discuss this topic when we analyze the next tactic, because the next tactic is all about reducing cognitive burden and avoiding the context.

 #### Issue #3: we obtain a flat trace